-On behalf of the Board, I thank our customers, suppliers and employees, who have contributed to the continuing success of the business.

-In particular, I thank the senior management team, led by Paul Sarant, for their ongoing commitment and dedication under difficult and challenging circumstances.
+On behalf of the Board, I thank our customers, suppliers and employees who have contributed to the business.
+In particular, I thank the senior management team, led by Paul Sarant, for their commitment and dedication under difficult and challenging conditions.